seleniumbase/SeleniumBase/help_docs/webdriver_installation.md

-## Installing Chromedriver, Firefox's Geckodriver, and other drivers
+## Installing Google Chromedriver, Firefox Geckodriver, and other drivers

 To run automation on various web browsers, you'll need to download a driver file for each one and place it on your System **[PATH](http://java.com/en/download/help/path.xml)**.
 On a Mac, ``/usr/local/bin`` is a good spot.
 On Windows, make sure you set the System Path under Environment Variables to include the location where you placed the driver files: